y-tetsu/c_articles/ub/README.md

 # I'm so tired of undefined behaviors, I can't move...
 ![ub](../images/ub.png)

+While I was learning the C language, I came across something called undefined behavior.

+When I was researching undefined behaviors, I found that they are full of elements that cause “I'm so tired, I can't move...”

+So, I would like to introduce the contents focusing on various **undefined behaviors**.

 # What is undefined behavior?

+[Wikipedia](https://en.wikipedia.org/wiki/Undefined_behavior#:~:text=In%20computer%20programming,%20undefined%20behavior%20(UB)) describes the undefined behavior as follows

+> In computer programming, undefined behavior (UB) is the result of executing a program whose behavior is prescribed to be unpredictable, in the language specification of the programming language in which the source code is written.

+I see.
+I guess it is as the saying goes.

+In the C language, which is the main subject of this article, “within the rules of the program and outside the rules” is also defined.

+If it is outside the rules, it will cause undefined behavior (UB), which is not guaranteed!
+(From now on, I would like to get used to this so that I will be able to recognize UB as soon as it is mentioned.)

+...And I also found some more descriptions that smelled fishy.

+> undefined behavior as allowing the compiler to do anything it chooses, even "to make demons fly out of your nose".

+??? ......
+What an original expression!

+Actually, C code does not mean that you are allowed to write anything as long as the syntax is correct.

+So what exactly do we have to offer to make demons fly out of your nose?

+(note)
+> The results of the operation checks in this article are based on GCC 14.1.0 on Windows 10.

+(alert)
+> The results of executing any of the codes presented in this article are not known what will happen, and there is no guarantee of operation.
+>
+> The author assumes no responsibility for any damage or malfunction caused by the use of the code in this article.
+Users should execute this code at their own risk.
+>
+> When using the code, please take care to ensure that it is executed safely in an appropriate environment.

 # Undefined behavior that cause “I'm so tired I can't move..."